-The Top Team consists of the standard bearers of ChemistryNL.
+The Top Team consists of the chairs of ChemistryNL.
 They represent the large business community, knowledge institutions, SMEs and the government.
 The four members of the Top Team are: Jacqueline Vaessen, Tom van Aken, Bert Weckhuysen and David Pappie.
 The Board of Directors of ChemistryNL consists of the members of the Top Team, without David Pappie.
 In addition, the Top Team has a secretariat.

 Jacqueline Vaessen studied chemical technology and started her working life as a technologist at Shell in Moerdijk.
 In 1996 she switched to Syntens, the then innovation instrument of Economic Affairs.
 She started her own company in 2004 and was active for many years in the promotion of technology and improvements in vocational education.
 She was also associated with an engineering firm for a number of years that focused on making industry more sustainable.
 In 2015 she became a member of the Provincial Council in Utrecht as spokesperson for energy and economy.
 In 2018 she started in her current position as general manager of Nexstep.
 Within Nexstep, she and TNO took the initiative for the first offshore hydrogen production on an existing platform.
 She and her team also prepared a first tender in which six operators will jointly dismantle wells, a worldwide first.